-Depending on the model, the computer you are servicing might have a SIM card slot.
-If the customer has installed a SIM card in the slot, remove it before servicing.
+Some models you are servicing might have the SIM card that the customer has installed.
+If the computer you are servicing has the SIM card installed, remove it before you start the servicing.

 To remove the SIM card, you need to remove the battery pack first.
-See "1010 Battery pack" on page 56.
+See "1020 Battery pack" on page 61.